Copilot-Language/copilot/README.md

     fib = [1, 1] ++ (fib + drop 1 fib)
 ```

-can be translated into this IL specification :
+can be translated into this IL specification:

 ```
 SEQUENCES